meta-llama/llama-recipes/docs/inference.md

 ```

 **Note**
-Currently pad token by default in [HuggingFace Tokenizer is `None`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/tokenization_llama.py#L110).
+Currently pad token by default in [Hugging Face Tokenizer is `None`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/tokenization_llama.py#L110).
 We add the padding token as a special token to the tokenizer, which in this case requires to resize the token_embeddings as shown below:

 ```python
 tokenizer.add_special_tokens(